August 23, 2019

 Lemon twist, for garnish

-1. Fill a cocktail shaker or mixing glass halfway full with cracked ice.
-Add the Cognac, Cointreau, and absinthe.
-Stir well.
+1. Fill a cocktail shaker halfway full with ice cubes.
+Add everything but the twist.
+Shake well.

 1/2 ounce Cointreau